-1.)
 It’s not all online

-2.)
 Encourage gift voucher sales

 Obviously, social media is your biggest asset when it comes to pushing Black Friday.
 It’s important you post at peak times to make the most of your social media messages.
-From trials on our own social media accounts, we find things posted at lunchtime (around 12pm) or in the evening (7pm-9pm) perform the best as people tend to scroll through their phone when on a lunch break or on the sofa at home.
+From trials on our own social media accounts, we find things posted at lunchtime or in the evening (7pm-9pm) perform the best as people tend to scroll through their phone when on a lunch break or on the sofa at home.

 This works for us but you know your clients best, so see what works for you.

-4.)
 Offer exclusive discounts for special clients

-5.)
 Take part in #SmallBusinessSaturday

-The week after Black Friday comes Small Business Saturday.
-An initiative started by American Express to support small, local and independent businesses, Small Business Saturday has become hugely popular!
-In fact, in 2016 a record 112 million shoppers participated!
-Once Black Friday has finished, make sure you’re talking about #SmallBusinessSaturday on social media on Saturday 2nd December.
+The week after Black Friday is Small Business Saturday.
+An initiative started by American Express to support small, local and independent businesses, Small Business Saturday is growing significantly each year.
+In fact, an estimated £812m was spent with small businesses across the UK on 2018’s Small Business Saturday.
+Once Black Friday has finished, make sure you’re talking about #SmallBusinessSaturday, which falls on Saturday 7th December.

 We have even more info on using hashtags here.

-7.)
 Host a special event

-9.)
 Get your timings right

 If you’re planning on sending out emails to your clients to promote your offers, send them at the peak times for top success.